breogann/data-pre-reqs/04-iTerm2-part-two.md

 7. Open iTerm2 and write: `hello`.

 Your output should be: Hello world!
 If it is, congrats!
 You just created your first alias.

-### 💻 More configuration

-1. Open your Terminal.
-2. Do `cmmd + ,`
-3. Go to Profiles > Text
-4. Check the box for Use built-in Powerline glyphs

 **Your iTerm2 is all set 🤩**